 In particular, the world’s second-largest rainforest that covers an area four times the size of California is the only place to harbour all three subspecies of gorilla and supports some 150 different ethnic groups.
 It’s the rainforest of the Congo Basin, and is being deforested due to a demand for fuelwood, charcoal and clearing space for encroaching palm plantations.
 In one 48-hour period from 21 August, there were 6,902 fires in Angola and 3,395 fires in the neighbouring Democratic Republic of Congo, compared with 2,127 fires in Brazil4.

-The underlying causes of forest destruction are largely driven by poverty.
+The underlying causes of forest destruction are largely driven by financial poverty.
 This makes it essential that our approach to forest conservation is global; sharing best methods for tackling slash and burn and deforestation between communities right around the Tropics.

 Fires like this aren’t natural in tropical rainforests